nitroshare/nitroshare-desktop/README.md

     * Clang 3.1+
 * Qt 5.1+

-In order to use [application indicators](https://unity.ubuntu.com/projects/appindicators/) on supported Linux platforms, you also need the following development packages installed:
+In order to use [application indicators](https://unity.ubuntu.com/projects/appindicators/) on supported Linux platforms, you will need the following development packages installed:

 * GTK+ 2
 * libappindicator